Gabriele-tomai00/Esse3FAKE/README.md

 ]
 ```

-For the email addresses, a simple list would have sufficed (I realize this).
-However, the JSON format could be useful if you wanted to include attributes or simply perform operations with other JSON data conveniently.
+For the email addresses, a simple list would have sufficed.
+However, the JSON format could be useful if you want to include attributes or simply perform operations with other JSON data conveniently.

 ## Conclusions and Potential Improvements

 The program is demonstrative and does not account for many aspects that should be improved to make the attack more effective.
 Here are some limitations:

+- THE MOST IMPORTANT: The passing of data (the credentials and questionnaire responses) between the client and the server starts via the nodeJs socket.io module.
+This solution is not secure (there is no encryption) and the communication can easily be intercepted.
+It is possible to implement TLS but it would be even better to use a tool that can transmit the data to the attacker without it being possible for a defender to locate the attacker.
 - I used the Italian language for the Esse3 website because I believe that the majority of students consult it in Italian.
 However, there is also an English version that I couldn’t activate in my project (Erasmus students might become suspicious).
 - The only information requested is the names of students who sat close during the exam.
 Students may forget or simply not know the identity of one or more colleagues.
 - A significant limitation is that the phishing expansion is limited to a single row of desks.
 It would be more effective to ask for additional information, such as the students with whom they have studied and those sitting in front and behind.

 I consider it highly likely that an attack of this kind could be discovered quickly if carried out during regular classes.
 This is because it’s probable that someone—either a student or a professor—would express suspicion.
-Alternatively, it might be more effective to conduct the attack at the end of classes, during the exam session (immediately after the exam).
+Alternatively, it might be more effective to conduct the attack at the end of the course, during the exam session (immediately after the exam).

 In this case, the attacker’s goal is not money but sensitive data.
 The attacker should swiftly use the stolen credentials to access the Esse3 portal and obtain additional data about individual students: contact information, photos, tax details (including income), and bank data (IBAN).